-Vice President, Customer Services Organization
+Vice President, Customer Service and Operations

 Nicole Faulk serves as vice president of Customer Service and Operations, and is responsible for operating and maintaining a reliable electric system that serves 188,000 customers across 23 counties in southeast Mississippi.

 She oversees Power Delivery, including Transmission, Distribution and Engineering, as well as Marketing and Sales, Customer Service and the Customer Call Center.
 The company's Northern and Coastal divisions also are under her purview.

 Faulk joined Southern Company in 1998 as an engineer in Southern Nuclear's professional development program.
 She held positions of increasing responsibility at Farley Nuclear Plant in Alabama, including obtaining a senior reactor operator license, and specifically in the development of Georgia Power's Vogtle 3 and 4 projects — the first new nuclear power plants to be built in the United States in more than 30 years.

 Faulk has extensive experience in the operations, design and implementation of nuclear facilities in Southern Company's fleet and served as assistant to Georgia Power's executive vice president of nuclear development and Southern Nuclear's president of nuclear development.